tonethar/IGME-430-Spring-2021/projects/p2-breakout-groups-13C.md

 ## IV.
 Submission
 - After class, the scribe should spend a few minutes to clean up the document (edit for clarity/brevity, fix spelling errors, format it so that it's readable etc...)
+- Over the weekend, this document can be updated as needed
-- The scribe will then post this to the myCourses dropbox before it closes, and will distribute a copy to each member.
+- The scribe will then post this to the myCourses dropbox before it closes (Sunday night), and will distribute a copy to each member.